getcarina/getcarina.com/_posts/2016-03-02-lets-build-a-reactive-map.md

 ---
 title: "Let's build a multiplayer Fallout 4 map using RxJS!"
-date: 2015-03-02 08:00
+date: 2016-03-02 14:30
 comments: true
 author: Kyle Kelley <kyle.kelley@rackspace.com>
 published: true
 excerpt: >
-  We've done Pip-Boy discovery, relay, and created new libraries.
+  We've done Pip-Boy discovery and relay, creating new libraries in the process.
   Now it's time to put them to good use by building a multiplayer map.
-To get us there, we will learn how to use Observables to handle streams of player data and render them onto a map.
+To get us there, I will show you how to use Observables to handle streams of player data and render them onto a map.
 categories:
  - nodejs
  - RxJS